mymonero/mymonero-libapp-js/README.md

 ## General dependencies
 The MyMonero libapp build requires you to have installed docker.
 Docker should be in your system's evironment path.

-Please follow the installation instructions

-### Linux
-Python, CMake, and Java are not provided by emsdk.
-The user is expected to install these beforehand with the system package manager:

-### How to install dependencies for Debian and Ubuntu:
-`sudo apt-get install cmake default-jre`

 ## Building libapp

 1. Clone the repo `git clone https://github.com/mymonero/mymonero--js.git`